marcosblandim/raspberry_motor_control/README.md

 # raspberry_motor_control
-Small library for controlling motors with Raspberry Pi.
+Small library for controlling motors wich follows the engine/H-bridge circuit design (described in https://github.com/marcosblandim/raspberry_motor_control) with a Raspberry Pi.

 # Usage
 * You can set the speed of each motor by changing the properties left speed and right speed.